tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **identify 23 immune-related genes/signatures linked to response and progression-free survival**
  - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T cell activation, natural killer cells, and IFN activation associated significantly with non-progressive disease and progression free survival**
 # Immune mediators as predictive biomarkers for anti-PD-1 antibody therapy in urothelial carcinoma
- - IL-6/8/12, sTNF-R1, IFN gamma plasma levels can help predict prognosis and irAEs in ICI-treated patients
+ - IL-6/8/12, sTNF-R1, IFNγ plasma levels can help predict prognosis and irAEs in ICI-treated patients
 # Immune responses in checkpoint myocarditis across heart, blood, and tumor
 ## Abstract
  - presence of cardiac-expanded TCRs in a circulating, cycling CD8 T cell population as a novel peripheral biomarker of fatality